 The week was marked by several significant occasions.

 The most actual topic in this weather was about the holiday season in the DPR.
 It should be reminded, that coronavirus corrected the date of it.
 Novoazovsk area has been taking holiday-makers by the special order since 1 July.
 For today temporary restrictions on the entry in the territory are maintaining.
-Transit is allowed according to the lists only for people arriving with the purpose of rehabilitation and recreation (establishments of recreation and private entrepreneurs providing services submit in advance data about holiday-makers who are going to entry to the regional interagency operational headquarters for preventing delivering and spreading new coronavirus infection).
+Transit is allowed according to the lists only for people arriving with the purpose of rehabilitation and recreation (establishments of recreation and private entrepreneurs providing services submit in advance data about holiday-makers who are going to enter to the regional interagency operational headquarters for preventing delivering and spreading new coronavirus infection).

-However, the question of freedom movement of citizens and their unimpeded entry in the territory of Novoazovsk area has become an object of consideration with competent authority of the Republic.
+However, the question of freedom movement of citizens and their unimpeded entry in the territory of Novoazovsk area has become an object of consideration with the competent authority of the Republic.
 According to the statement of Head of the DPR Denis Pushilin, the restriction might be cancelled approximately on 14-15 July.

-The threat of COVID-19 infection remains very high, despite the gradual easing of high-alert regime.
+The threat of COVID-19 infection remains very high, despite the gradual easing of the high-alert regime.
 In the DPR 1336 cases of contaminations were documented and confirmed as at 10 a.m. on 10 July, 79 cases are fatal.
 The Ministry of Health of the DPR recalls the importance of implementation sanitary recommendations.